dehademir/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1

-# **Investigating the Range as a Function of the Angle of Projection**
+# **Investigating the Range as a Function of the Angle of Projection*

-## **Motivation**
-Projectile motion helps us understand how objects move through the air.
-The goal is to study how the range (horizontal distance) of a projectile depends on the launch angle.

----

 ## **1. Theoretical Foundation**
 The horizontal range $R$ of a projectile is given by: